Childhood soft tissue sarcoma is a disease in which malignant (cancer) cells form in soft tissues of the body.

 - Alveolar soft part sarcoma.

-- Clear cell sarcoma (malignant melanoma).
+- Clear cell sarcoma (malignant melanoma of soft parts).

 - Desmoplastic small round cell tumor.